george-prisma/prisma-graphql-pagination-tutorial/README.md

 ```
 That's all!

-Now, you should see these results:
+You should see these results:
 ```json
 {
   "data": {